axeldeau/gdm/README.md

 # Game Design Manager

-Game Design Manager (or gdm for short) is a dock plugin that helps you organize your bright 💡design ideas💡 without leaving the Godot Editor.
+Game Design Manager (or gdm for short) is a main screen plugin that helps you organize your bright 💡design ideas💡 without leaving the Godot Editor.
 Thinking about a feature ?
 Add it directly to the Feature section 👌.
 I hope you'll enjoy it.